-On Change When checked, a transition menu is displayed offering a choice of transition types: Fade, Drop In, Drop Out, and Slide.
+On Change Select a transition type: Fade, Drop In, Drop Out, and Slide.
 Transitions occur when text is changed.

-Transition Enter the length (in seconds) of the transition time.
-This field is displayed only when the On Change box is checked.
+Enter the length (in seconds) of the transition time.

-Scroll When Scroll is checked, you can enter both a scroll mode and a direction.
-There are two scroll modes: Non Stop and If it Does Not Fit.

-Direction Select the direction of the scrolling: Top to Bottom, Bottom to Top, Left to Right, or Right to Left.
-This field is displayed only when the Scroll box is checked

-Speed When Scroll is checked, enter the speed (in pixels per second) that you want your message to scroll through the display.

-Auto Reverse When checked, the display reverses the scrolling direction when it reaches the top or bottom of the list.
+Scroll Select a scroll modes: Non Stop or If Does Not Fit.
+Select the direction of the scrolling: Top to Bottom, Bottom to Top, Left to Right, or Right to Left.
+Enter the speed (in pixels per second) that you want your message to scroll through the display.
+Check Auto Reverse to cause the display to reverses the scrolling direction when it reaches the top or bottom of the list.

+Background Select Solid, Linear Gradient, or Radial Gradient.

-Background Select Solid and click in the color field to open the color palette.
+If you choose Solid, click in the color field to open the color palette.
 Select a color and luminance by sliding the vertical and horizontal sliders.
 Click outside the color edit box to close the palette.